bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bachiller.md

 * In April 1946, Bachiller delivered the inaugural lecture of the Mathematics Section of the Congress of the Spanish Association for the Advancement of Science held in San Sebastián.
 * Bachiller won one of the scholarships for professors and on 4 February 1947 he arrived in the United States to begin a five month visit.
 * During this time Bachiller continued his work as a translator, and made visits to Puerto Rico whenever he could.
-* In fact Bachiller spent so much time in Puerto Rico that he had to resign from many of his roles in Madrid.
+* Bachiller spent so much time in Puerto Rico that he had to resign from many of his roles in Madrid.

 Born 10 November 1899, Hong Kong (now China).
 Died 9 July 1980, Madrid, Spain.